 Liquid Medications¶

-Liquid medications are used when patients cannot swallow tablets or capsules, for pediatric patients, and for medications that are only available in liquid form.
-The calculation method is identical to tablets — unit cancellation — but the answer is a volume (mL) rather than a count.
+Liquid medications are used when patients cannot swallow tablets or capsules, for pediatric patients, and for medications only available in liquid form.
+The calculation method is the same as tablets — unit cancellation — but the answer is a volume in mL rather than a count.

 Reading Liquid Medication Labels¶